team-armada/team-armada.github.io/README.md

-# team-armada.github.io
+# Armada

-Armada Case Study
+This is the repo for Armada's public-facing website